3D Printing: A New Dimension of Expert Testimony

 This same application is also appropriate in product liability cases where an expert must testify about the mechanics of the product.
 In such a case, an accurate model of the defective component can be created, then compared to a model without the defect, to illustrate the expert’s analysis of causation.
 For example, the shape of a bottle’s neck may have been negligently designed, making bottles of that type easy to break and thus dangerous to drink out of.

 An expert can present the jury with a model of the defective design, with the accurate shape and thickness, as he explains why the glass is more likely to fracture.
 He can then present a model of a safe bottle design to drive the comparison home.
-What’s more, 3D printing can be used to magnify a portion of an item or show full-scale overview, making it easy to highlight subtle features in the product.
+What’s more, 3D printing can be used to magnify a portion of an item or show a full-scale overview, making it easy to highlight subtle features in the product.
 By giving jurors something tangible to inspect and observe, experts can more effectively educate them on the important details of their testimony.

 Accident Reconstruction

-Whether the issue is personal injury involving premises liability or a vehicular accident, 3D printing can be extremely useful in reconstructing the scene of an accident.
-This is useful in cases that involve varied landscapes and structures that are difficult for a person to visualize, and would be prohibitively expensive to model with more traditional techniques.
+Whether the issue is a personal injury involving premises liability or a vehicular accident, 3D printing can be extremely useful in reconstructing the scene of an accident.
+This is useful in cases that involve varied landscapes and structures that are difficult for a person to visualize and would be prohibitively expensive to model with more traditional techniques.

 In a case involving a structural engineering issue, a scale replica of the structure can be made quickly and cheaply using 3D printing.
 This enables jurors to see a smaller, but accurate model of a giant industrial crane or scaffold.
 Especially in large industrial accidents, it is important to pinpoint the cause of the failure and take steps to ensure that a similar accident is prevented in the future.
 In the context of litigation, a structural model can be of immense help to an expert witness trying to explain the engineering and physics behind the accident.
-For example, Haag 3D Solutions has created 3D replicas of industrial cranes and placed them in wind tunnels to investigate the influence of wind on a crane failure.

 As the technology becomes more advanced and easily accessible, its use to preserve or replicate crime scene details will continue to expand.
-The scene of a violent home invasion could be captured in perfect detail with 3D scanning, and rapid 3d printing can easily recreate every detail of the scene for the court’s benefit.
+The scene of a violent home invasion could be captured in perfect detail with 3D scanning, and rapid 3D printing can easily recreate every detail of the scene for the court’s benefit.
 Though it sounds like a real-life game of clue, this use of 3D printing offers very real benefits.

 Forensic Pathology